Ilagri/Breast-cancer-prediction/README.md

 # Overview

-This project utilizes machine learning techniques to predict the likelihood of breast cancer based on a dataset of features extracted from medical imaging.
-The project includes a Jupyter Notebook that covers data preprocessing, model training, evaluation, and predictions.
-The environment is fully Dockerized for ease of replication and deployment.
+This project uses machine learning to predict breast cancer likelihood based on features from medical imaging.
+It includes a Jupyter Notebook for model development and a Flask web application for serving the model as an API or web interface.

 ## Table of Contents
 - [Overview](#overview)